Southern Adventist University ROI Analysis

 ROI Analysis

 Southern Adventist University's in-state tuition costs $25,590.
-One year after graduation, alumni earn $45,366.
-Five years after graduation, earnings are $44,818, and ten years after graduation, earnings increase to $53,723.
-The median debt for students is $24,500, and 43.7% of students receive financial aid.
+One year after graduation, alumni earn a median of $45,366.
+Five years after graduation, earnings are $44,818, and ten years after, earnings increase to $53,723.
+The median debt for graduates is $24,500, and 43.7% of students receive financial aid.

 Generated from College Scorecard & IPEDS data